ted-spence-avalara/developer-dot/_posts/2018-01-04-AvaTax-18-1-patch-notes.md

   <li>Fixed an unhandled exception that occurred when accessing logon data during a cache refresh cycle.</li>
   <li>Fixed an unhandled exception when providing complex query structures using the $filter parameter.</li>
   <li>Fixed an unhandled exception in the report API.</li>
-  <li>Fixed unhandled exception on cache load of ISO country data</li>
+  <li>Fixed an unhandled exception on cache load of ISO country data.</li>
 </ul>

 -- Ted Spence, Director, AvaTax Core Engine